 This course continues the historical and conceptual expansion of psychoanalytic theory into different schools of psychoanalysis such as object relations and attachment theory.
 The course investigates the contributions of selected authors such as Melanie Klein, Donald Winnicott, Ronald Fairbairn, Michael Balint, and John Bowlby.
-Developmental models, notions of pathology, the role of the analyst, and the nature of healing are examined.
-Students evaluate the application of psychoanalytic concepts in the clinical context, psychoanalytic technique, and its specific interventions in their relevance to classic psychoanalytic and contemporary psychodynamic treatment modalities.
+Students further examine developmental models, notions of pathology, the role of the analyst, and the nature of healing in contrast to those concepts in classical psychoanalysis.
+Students evaluate the application of psychoanalytic concepts, technique, and specific interventions in contemporary psychodynamic psychotherapy with reflection given to the role and impact of culture and factors of human diversity.